-The first thing you probably think of when I say stuffed pork chops is some thick chop filled with a traditional breadcrumb stuffing.
-While this might be fine for oven roasted chops where you can get away with leaving them undisturbed for the whole cooking time, this doesn't work quite as well on the grill.
+The first thing you probably think of when we say stuffed pork chops is some thick chop filled with a traditional breadcrumb stuffing.
+While this might be fine for oven-roasted chops where you can get away with leaving them undisturbed for the whole cooking time, this doesn't work quite as well on the grill.
 You can do so much more with stuffing than pulling out the stale bread.
 A pork chop should be stuffed with flavor, not filling.

 Making A Pocket